willpiam/elementary-cellular-automaton/ReadMe.md

 3. The clojure version of the image does not hash to the same value as the other versions when the initial conditions are longer than a single cell.

+4. The C++ version of the program is the third fastest, but it's still significantly slower than the C and Rust versions.
+If my old prof Garth Santor were here he'd say it's because my C++ code is lacking, and he'd remind me that C++ should be able to out perform C.

 ## The Author

 Cardano [$wildoy](https://handle.me/wildoy)